R. Alta Charo

-At present she co-chairs the Academies' committee on emerging science and technology issues, and she is a member of the World Health Organization's expert advisory committee on global governance of genome editing.
-She has also recently complerted service on the National Academy of Medicine committee advising the federal government on equitable allocation of the COVID-19 vaccines, and continues on its committee on emerging infectious diseases.
+At present she serves on the Academies' committee on emerging science and technology issues, and on the organizing committee for the upcoming Third International Summit on Genome Editing.
+She recently completed service on the World Health Organization's expert advisory committee on global governance of genome editing.
+She has also recently completed service on the National Academy of Medicine committee advising the federal government on equitable allocation of the COVID-19 vaccines, and continues on its committee on emerging infectious diseases.

 Ms. Charo was born in Brooklyn, NY.
 She is fond of poker, foreign language study, cats, home renovation, Harry Potter books, old movies, roller coasters, salsa music, Jane Austen novels and Star Trek.

 Selected publications are available at: http://ssrn.com/author=549738

 Her email signature lines have included, from time to time, the following:

 To the wrongs that need resistance, To the right that needs assistance, To the future in the distance, Give yourselves.

 Injustice anywhere is a threat to justice everywhere.